 Functions: Hours, minutes, small seconds

-Case, Bezel & Crown material: Stainless steel / Red gold
+Case, Bezel & Crown: Stainless steel / Red gold

 Bezel shape: Round

 Size: 44.00 mm

 Dial: Black (in steel) / Brown (in red gold)

 Numerals: Arabic, luminous